-The reality was that Fergus MacDuff didn’t live under our beds but rather in an old shack a block from the abandon gas station a quarter of a mile from our house.
-Or at least that’s what all the kids at school said.
-We were all very aware of the dilapidated Fergus MacDuff house that sat it the middle of the overgrown plot of land we had to pass when we walked down to the ball field.
+The reality was Fergus MacDuff didn’t live under our beds but, rather, in an old hovel a block from the abandon gas station, a quarter of a mile from our house.
+At least that’s what all the kids at school said.
+We were all very aware of the dilapidated Fergus MacDuff house that sat it the middle of the overgrown plot of land we had to pass when we walked to the ball field.
 People would tell stories about seeing Fergus MacDuff standing in the shadows of his porch, watching all of us kids playing across the street.
 Some people said they saw him clutching a butcher knife.
 Ginny Blair said she saw him holding a chain saw.
-Troy Bolin claimed he once crept up the weedy pathway to Fergus MacDuff’s door, only to find him sitting on his porch pulling feathers off of a bloody chicken.
+Troy Bolin claimed he once crept up the weedy pathway to Fergus MacDuff’s door, only to find him sitting on his porch pulling feathers off of a dead, bloody chicken.
 No matter the variety of stories, one detail was always consistent.
 Everyone claimed they saw old Fergus MacDuff wearing a dress.
 Why that old man would wear a dress, I couldn’t imagine and I don’t know why but that was the thing about him the creeped me out the most.

-In sixth grade my best friend was Dewey Milk.
-Yes, that was his real name and no, you couldn’t come up with a new name joke that Dewey hadn’t heard a million times before.
-For three or four years Dewey Milk and I were inseparable.
-We always pretended we were Mulder and Scully, only in our fantasy world, I was Mulder and Dewey always wanted to be Agent Scully.
-He would always say it was because of his red hair but I knew he had more personal reasons.
+In sixth grade, my best friend was Dewey Milk.
+Yes, that was his real name and no, you couldn’t come up with a new name-joke that Dewey hadn’t heard a million times before.
+For three or four years, Dewey Milk and I were inseparable.
+We always pretended we were Mulder and Scully only, in our fantasy world, I was Mulder and Dewey always wanted to be Agent Scully.
+He always said it was because of his red hair but I knew he had more personal reasons.
 Dewey Milk and I would travel the neighborhood investigating all rumors of paranormal activity.
-It was usually just blowing the lid off of crazy tales we heard around town like Mrs. Stallings’ possessed cat or the space alien someone said the Berrier’s were hiding in their dairy barn.
-We never really found anything, of course, but we thought we were making some sort of difference in the safety of the neighborhood and it was all just innocent fun.
+It was usually just blowing the lid off crazy tales we heard around town like Mrs. Stallings’ possessed cat or the space alien someone said the Berrier’s were hiding in their dairy barn.
+We never really found anything, of course, but we thought we were making some sort of difference to the safety of the neighborhood.
+It was all just innocent fun.
 Innocent, that is, until one day when Dewey Milk suggested we climb the back fence of the abandon gas station, crawl through the weeds and get our own view of Fergus MacDuff.

-Sometimes in life you do things that you would normally find so terrifying, you just have to shut your mind off and do it.
+Sometimes in life you do things you would normally find so terrifying, you just have to shut your mind off and do ’em.
 Like pulling off an old band-aid.
 Don’t think about it, just do it.
 That’s how I felt about Dewey Milk’s suggestion.
-I said “yes” without thinking much about it and I told him we should do it immediately since it was starting to get dark and I knew in a few more minutes my mom would be calling me in for dinner.
-But, really, I wanted to get moving before I talked myself out of it.
+I said “yes” without thinking much about it and I told him we should do it immediately, since it was starting to get dark and I knew in a few more minutes my mom would be calling me in for dinner.
+But, really, I just wanted to get moving before I talked myself out of it.

-We quickly scaled the gas station fence and soon found ourselves on our stomachs in five foot weeds.
-The sky was that deep indigo glow which happens right before everything goes completely black dark.
-Dewey Milk was right next to me and I was sure he would be able to hear the thumping of my heart if it wasn’t for the pulsing screams of the cicadas.
+We scaled the gas station fence and soon found ourselves, on our stomachs, in five feet of weeds.
+The sky was that deep blue glow which happens right before everything goes completely black dark.
+Dewey Milk was right next to me and I was sure he would be able to hear the thumping of my heart, if it wasn’t for the pulsing screams of the cicadas.
 We laid there for what seemed like two hours.
-I wasn’t exactly sure what we were looking for as we stared at the silhouette of the old shack.
+I wasn’t exactly sure what we were looking for.
+We stared at the silhouette of the old shack.

 “Where?”
 I asked.
 I couldn’t see anything but black.

 I stared at the scraggly black building for a few moments.
-I had been looking at the remaining light from the sky but when I let my eyes adjust to the blackness of the old shack, I too could see a glow coming from what looked like a window.
-It was the first time I really thought about what were were doing and at that moment I realized I didn’t want to do it.
+I’d been looking at the remaining light from the sky but when I let my eyes adjust to the darkness of the old shack, I, too, could see a glow coming from what looked like a window.
+It was the first time I really thought about what were were doing and, at that moment, I realized I didn’t want to do it.